functional-sc/functional-sc-website-2024/fpsc-website-graph/pages/Knowledge Graph Sharing.md

 	- But they tend to be at the top of the page and can be distracting for novices. *So we hid them with CSS* but failed because [[Heow]] is not a font-end dev, so instead we need to hide them by editing the config.
 	- Please [[contact us]] if you can help.
 -
-- Functional SC is an advocacy group that is not targeted to just developments but also businesses and leaders.
-Most of them don't care about the underlying tech distractions which is why we dial down the geek.
+- Functional SC is an advocacy group that is not targeted to just developers but also businesses and leaders.
+Most of them don't care about the underlying tech distractions so we dial down the geek.
 -
 - Businesses do care about making or saving money which is where Logseq comes in.
-You can do such amazing quick work on such a small budget with fast turn around, collaboration and distribution with minimal backend services, it's nothing short of amazing.
+You can do such amazing quick work on such a small budget with fast turn around, collaboration and distribution with minimal backend services.
+It's nothing short of amazing.
+-
 - # Publishing Process
 -
-- The process is different depending on if you are editing content versus deploying to the webhead.
+- The process is different if you are editing content versus deploying to the webhead.
 -
 - On your desktop or laptop, [download and install Logseq](https://logseq.com/downloads) logseq.order-list-type:: number